 Contrary to the above, (date and description of precisely how the requirement was violated).

-This is a Severity Level (No.) violation ( (No
+This issue has been identified as Violation [#].

+This is a Severity Level (No.) violation (Section (No.) of the NRC Enforcement Policy).
+[Violations identified in vendor and QA implementation inspections are typically Severity Level IV violations and the appropriate reference is Section 6.9.d of the NRC Enforcement Policy.]

-Pursuant to the provisions of 10 CFR 2.201, (name of Vendor/Applicant) is hereby required to submit a written statement or explanation to the U.S. Nuclear Regulatory Commission, ATTN: Document Control Desk, Washington, DC 20555-001 with a copy to the Chief [Insert applicable branch] within 30 days of the date of the letter transmitting this Notice of Violation.
-This reply should be clearly marked as a "Reply to a Notice of Violation; EA-(YY-XXXX and should include for each violation: (1) the reason for the violation, or, if contested, the basis for disputing the violation or severity level, (2) the corrective steps that have been taken and the results achieved, (3) the corrective steps that will be taken, and (4) the date when full compliance will be achieved.
-Your response may reference or include docketed correspondence, if the correspondence adequately addresses the required response.
+Pursuant to the provisions of 10 CFR 2.201, (name of Vendor/Applicant) is hereby required to submit a written statement or explanation to the U.S. Nuclear Regulatory Commission, ATTN: Document Control Desk, Washington, DC 20555-001 with a copy to the Chief, [Insert applicable branch, Division, and Office] within 30 days of the date of the letter transmitting this Notice of Violation.
+This reply should be clearly marked as a "Reply to a Notice of Violation; [add “EA-(YY-XXXX)”, if applicable]” and should include for each violation: (1) the reason for the violation, or, if contested, the basis for disputing the violation or severity level, (2) the corrective steps that have been taken and the results achieved, (3) the corrective steps that will be taken, and (4) the date when full compliance will be achieved.
+Your response may reference or include previously docketed correspondence, if the correspondence adequately addresses the required response.
 Where good cause is shown, consideration will be given to extending the response time.

 If you contest this enforcement action, you should also provide a copy of your response, with the basis for your denial, to the Director, Office of Enforcement, United States Nuclear Regulatory Commission, Washington, DC 20555-0001.